-Since its creation in 2005 with four hospitalists, the hospitalist program in the Division of Inpatient Medicine at the University of Arizona has grown exponentially.
+Since its creation in 2005 with four hospitalists, the hospitalist program in the Division of Inpatient Medicine at the University of Arizona College of Medicine – Tucson has grown exponentially.
 We currently have 30 hospitalists and continue to grow.
 We seek individuals who are able to work with diverse students, trainees and colleagues, and who have experience with a variety of teaching methods and curricular perspectives.

 The successful candidate will provide inpatient care as an academic hospitalist and will be a member of the Division of Inpatient Medicine.
 Duties include teaching of UA Department of Medicine residents and interns in internal medicine.